SilenceX12138/SilenceX12138.github.io/content/authors/admin/_index.md

     url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include explainable AI and data mining, with a particular focus on data-centric tabular foundation models.
+bio: My research interests include explainable AI and structured data, with a particular focus on tabular foundation models.

 # Interests to show in About widget
 # interests: